Mosquito Control Around Homes and in Communities

 - Remove debris (or report drainage problems) in drainage ditches and culverts along private or public roadways.

 Wearing long-sleeved shirts and long pants outdoors help to reduce mosquito bites but can be uncomfortable during hot summer months.
 Insect repellents can provide personal protection from mosquitoes.
 Many of these products contain DEET (N,N-diethyl-m-toluamide), but the USEPA has updated its information on selecting repellent products.
 Select the desired formulation (e.g., lotion, aerosol spray or cream) containing the highest percent of active ingredient, as stated on the product label, and apply it to exposed skin.
 Repeated use of repellents over a short period of time is not recommended, especially for children and pregnant women.
-For additional information on repellent products, see the Insect Note ENT/rsc-5 – Insect Repellent Products
+We also have additional information about repellents.

 Chemical control of mosquitoes primarily targets the adult.
 Some counties and municipalities may have mosquito control programs.
 Such wide area spraying should be based on surveying areas (rather than simply responding to complaints)

-Outdoor backpack or hand-held foggers will keep mosquitoes away for several hours, but once the chemical dissipates, mosquitoes may return to the area.
+Outdoor backpack or hand-held foggers will kill mosquitoes in the general area and keep other mosquitoes away for several hours, but once the chemical dissipates, mosquitoes may move in from surrounding untreated sources.

-Spraying thickets or shrubs along the perimeter of your yard helps reduce the population of mosquitoes that rest in these areas, but some mosquitoes may move readily back into these areas from surrounding untreated places.
+Spraying thickets, shrubs and trees along the perimeter of your yard helps reduce the population of mosquitoes that rest in these areas, but some mosquitoes may move readily back into these areas from surrounding untreated places.
 Consult the NC Agricultural Chemicals Manual or your county Cooperative Extension Center for more information on selecting appropriate pesticides for use against mosquitoes.

 Think about Pesticide Safety